 Yes, if a cyst on the ovaries is found, treatment may need to be delayed.
 Fortunately, cysts are typically benign and usually go away on their own.
 Once resolved, you may be able to start the IVF cycle after a short delay.

 As explained above, an IVF cycle has various phases and the average duration is about one month.
-If you liked this story, you may want to go through this: The IVF Process Step by Step.
+For more details on each of these phases you can continue your reading here: The IVF Process Step by Step.

 As in the case of IVF, women who undergo Intrauterine Insemination (IUI) cycles may experience certain issues that leave them no choice but to cancel or delay the treatment.
 Click here to read more: Complications of Intrauterine Insemination or IUI.